Handbook & Policies

 Members are expected to display common courtesy and respect to all OAYO staff, coaches, guest musicians, parent volunteers and to fellow musicians at all times.

-· We are guests of our rehearsal and performance venues and must respect the space.
-We must leave the school in the same condition as we found it.
+We are guests of our rehearsal and performance venues and must respect the space.
+We must leave the venue in the same condition as we found it.
 Students must pick up after themselves.
 Damage to or destruction of property is prohibited.

-· Abusing and /or not taking proper care of the OAYO/ UNO /OPS equipment or music will not be tolerated.
+Abusing and/or not taking proper care of the OAYO/ UNO/other venue equipment or music will not be tolerated.

 Bullying will not be tolerated.